 Bison Aid Fund

-Any financial assistance given are not considered loans and do not require repayment, although they may be subject to taxes and may need to be reported in your financial aid award.
+Any financial assistance given is not considered a loan and does not require repayment, although it might be subject to tax and may need to be reported in your financial aid award.

-Requests for financial assistance are being considered primarily for COVID-19 related expenses incurred during the Spring 2020 semester.
-If there are funds remaining, we will continue to accept requests through the Summer 2020 or until funds run out, whichever occurs first.
+Requests for financial assistance are being considered primarily for COVID-19 related expenses for our current students and while the University continues remote-learning.
+We will continue to accept requests for financial assistance until the fund runs out or when the University returns to face to face learning, whichever occurs first.

 To be eligible for financial assistance, students must meet the following criteria: